 - 15.1 The University values feedback from the postgraduate research community about the support and services it provides. - 15.2 Graduate Schools and Heads of Schools or their equivalents are responsible for ensuring unbiased, confidential feedback mechanisms exist and informing students about local arrangements.
 Students are required to take the initiative to familiarise themselves with these mechanisms and provide constructive feedback. - 15.3 Appropriate College and University-wide committees are required to include postgraduate research representation.
 Details about representation can be found on relevant Graduate School websites.
+Students should make themselves aware of these opportunities by talking to Graduate

+School staff.

-Students should make themselves aware of these opportunities by talking to Graduate School staff. - 15.4 The University regularly evaluates its provision and feedback is sought by various means.
+- 15.4 The University regularly evaluates its provision and feedback is sought by various means.
 The University previously conducted a biennial Postgraduate Research Experience Survey (PRES) on which it reported publicly.
-However, the University has now developed their own PGR Survey which is run in two parts each year as well as an Exit Survey for PGRs.
-Reporting will be published by the Research Services Directorate. - 15.5 Graduate Schools, in collaboration with the Research Services Directorate, are responsible for conducting regular reviews of the quality of the postgraduate research experience within the College through the internal Graduate School Review process.
+However, the University has now developed their own PGR Survey which will be run periodically.
+Reporting will be published by Research and Innovation Services. - 15.5 Graduate Schools, in collaboration with Research and Innovation Services, are responsible for conducting regular reviews of the quality of the postgraduate research experience within the College through the internal Graduate School Review process.
 This review process and any action arising from review shall take account of any relevant feedback from postgraduate research students. - 15.6 The University has a duty to maintain and enhance the quality of its provision and to provide an effective system for handling complaints.
 The University has a Complaints Procedure which allows complainants to raise matters of concern without fear of disadvantage and in the knowledge that privacy and confidentiality will be respected.
 Information about making a complaint can be found on the University's website.